Who am I?

 What is my approach?

-If I were in a personal crisis, or with a loved one, I would not want to hear about theories, approaches and "psychobabble".
+If I were in a crisis or conflicted relationship, I would not want to hear about theories, approaches and "psychobabble".
 However, If I were to use "psychobabble" to describe what I do, I am a Gestalt therapist that uses a combination of Communications (Virginia Satir), mindfulness and Family systems theory.
-I personally practice meditation and use it to treat anxiety and depression.
-Meditation assists with focusing on the here and now, and the meaning we make of things, as well as getting to know ourselves.
-My certification as a Gestalt Therapist has reinforced my passion for here and now work with clients.
+I personally practice meditation and use it along with other modalities such as Somatic experiencing and Polyvagal breath work to treat anxiety and depression.
+At times I will bring in cognitive behavioral therapy tools as well.
+My love of Buddhism and certification as a Gestalt Therapist has reinforced my passion for “here and now” work with clients.
 With this being said, what is really important is that I am direct, authentic and not afraid to be transparent about my experience or what I observe between people.
 While at the same time, I am compassionate and understanding about the discomfort and difficulty in attending therapy in its own right and being called out on defenses.
 I am skilled at challenging people to look at themselves while holding them in a compassionate and understanding way.
 I spend time teaching communication skills and explaining the reasons for the change.
-Most of us just want to be heard, understood, and know that our partner cares about us.
-Ultimately, we just want the painful round and round fighting to stop so we can get back to enjoying our relationships again.
+Most of us just want to be heard, understood, and feel cared about.
+Ultimately, we want the struggling and suffering of depression and anxiety to lift so we can embrace life and thrive.
+In relationships we long for the painful round and round fighting to stop so we can get back to enjoying each other again.
+That is my purpose to help my clients and humans in general thrive.

 License # MFC 39858